aykhazanchi/id2223-scalable-ml/lab2/README.md

 * Kaggle would have required us to run with a custom container since we had a lot of dependency version issues, and we experienced lots of random disconnects during training.
 * Modal kept timing out even when setting function timeout to 3h, which is the maximum.

 We also tried to work with a smaller pre-trained model (whisper-base), but the required time did not change considerably and the performance seemed worse.
-The word error rate was around 10% worse after comparable training, a trained model (with 2000 steps) is available [here](https://huggingface.co/rscolati/whisper-base-sv).
+The word error rate was worse after comparable training (35%), a trained model (with 2000 steps) is available [here](https://huggingface.co/rscolati/whisper-base-sv).